 Keep in mind that burners have their place and should only be ingested during daytime hours because of the stimulating effects of these supplements, taking them after supper or before you go to bed can be counterproductive and affect sleep patterns.

-If taken longer than 2 to 3 months fat burners affect will begin to lose its potency, after prolonged use the body can becomes immune to the stimulus.
+If taken longer than 2 to 3 months fat burners affect will begin to lose its potency, after prolonged use the body can become immune to the stimulus.

 #8 Natural antioxidants